-For inclusion in the proxy statement and form of proxy relating to the Exelon 2012 annual meeting of shareholders, shareholder proposals submitted pursuant to Rule 14a-8 of the Exchange Act must have been received by Exelon on or before November 25, 2011.
+In Exelon's proxy statement for its 2011 annual meeting of shareholders, held on May 3, 2011, Exelon disclosed that for inclusion in the proxy statement and form of proxy relating to the 2012 annual meeting of shareholders, shareholder proposals submitted pursuant to Rule 14a-8 of the Exchange Act must have been received by Exelon on or before November 25, 2011.
+Exelon intends to advance the date of its annual meeting by more than thirty days, to April 2, 2012, in order to accommodate scheduling conflicts.
+Accordingly, for inclusion in the proxy statement and form of proxy for the 2012 annual meeting of shareholders Exelon must receive shareholder proposals on or before November 4, 2011.
+Shareholder proposals should be sent to the Corporate Secretary, Exelon Corporation, 10 South Dearborn Street, P.O.
+Box 805398, Chicago, Illinois 60680-5398.
 Exelon will consider only proposals meeting the requirements of the applicable rules of the SEC.
 Under Exelon's Bylaws, the proposal must also disclose fully all ownership interests the proponent has in Exelon and contain a representation as to whether the shareholder has any intention of delivering a proxy statement to the other shareholders of Exelon.

-An Exelon shareholder who otherwise intends to present business at the Exelon 2012 annual meeting of shareholders, or who wishes to nominate a person for election to the Exelon board of directors, must comply with Exelon's Bylaws.
+An Exelon shareholder who otherwise intends to present business at the Exelon 2012 annual meeting of shareholders, or who wishes to nominate a person for election to the Exelon board of directors, must comply with

+Exelon's Bylaws.
 Exelon's Bylaws require, among other things, that for a shareholder to bring any matter before the 2012 annual meeting that is not included in the 2012 proxy statement, the shareholder's written notice must be received by the Corporate Secretary not less than 120 days prior to the first anniversary of the 2011 annual meeting, which will be January 4, 2012.
-Exelon's Bylaws require, among other things, that a shareholder who wishes to recommend a candidate (including a self-nomination) to be considered by the Exelon corporate governance committee for nomination as a director must submit the recommendation in writing to the corporate governance committee.
-The corporate governance committee will consider all recommended candidates and selfnominees when making its recommendation to the full board of directors to nominate a slate of directors for election.
+Exelon's Bylaws require, among other things, that a shareholder who wishes to recommend a candidate (including a self-nomination) to be considered by the Exelon corporate governance committee for nomination as a director must submit the recommendation in writing to the corporate governance committee will consider all recommended candidates and self-nominees when making its recommendation to the full board of directors to nominate a slate of directors for election.
 To be timely for the Exelon 2012 annual meeting of shareholders, a shareholder must either submit a recommendation to the corporate governance committee or provide the proper notice and the other information required by Exelon's Bylaws.
 The Bylaws currently require that the notice of the proposed nomination must be received by Exelon no later than Friday, November 25, 2011.
 The Exelon shareholders notice must contain and be accompanied by certain information as specified in Exelon's Bylaws.
 Please review the Bylaws on Exelon's website to determine if any changes to the nomination process or requirements have been made.